gumlet/wordpress-video-plugin/readme.txt

 > * Use shortcode to embed videos quickly
 > * Responsive video embeds or use custom dimensions
 > * CDN delivery by AWS CloudFront (215+ locations)
 > * Gumlet uses play.gumlet.io domain for data transfer.
-This domain is owned by https://www.gumlet.com
+This domain is owned by https://www.gumlet.com.
+Read [Privacy Policy](https://www.gumlet.com/privacy/) and [Terms of Service](https://www.gumlet.com/terms/)

 This is the plugin you will ever need for securing videos!